BC-Docker-Guides/bc-docker-guides.github.io/guides/docker_win10_localonly.md

 > ![](/assets/images/local10/image7.png)

 The options given here are quite straight forward where each option will do the following:

 **a** & **b**.
 Latest Business Central Sandbox / OnPrem -- This option will move forward to the next step.

 **c** & **d**.
 Insider Business Central Sandbox for Next Major / Minor release -- Requires an Insider SAS token supplied by Microsoft to be applied at the next step to continue with this option, as seen in the picture below:
 > ![](/assets/images/local10/image8.png)

 **e** & **f**.
-Specific Business Central Sandbox/OnPrem build -- This option is for when you need a specific build and the wizard requires you to follow up with the full version number after you've picked this option, as seen if the picture bellow:
+Specific Business Central Sandbox/OnPrem build -- This option is for when you need a specific build and the wizard requires you to follow up with the full version number after you've picked this option, as seen if the picture below:
 > ![](/assets/images/local10/image9.png)

 **g**, **h** & **i**.
 Specific NAV 20xx version -- requires you to supply the CU number of the build you wish to use. ('0' is considered as "RTM" and leaving it blank will default to the latest version.)
-See picture bellow:
+See picture below:
 > ![](/assets/images/local10/image10.png)

 For the purpose of this guide, we will pick option "**b**" for "Latest Business Central OnPrem", followed by submitting it with the **ENTER** key.